KurtSchneider0/kurtschneider0.github.io/content/posts/internship.md

 ## First day
 ### First meeting

-Me and Becky first met at 8am to plan the rest of the day.
+Becky and I first met at 8am to plan the rest of the day.
 I already had a lot of the programs I needed installed, so that part didn't take long.
 The plan was for me to set up my own blog site using a framework called Hugo and summarize my first day as a blog.
 When I'm done with that, I could move on to React.js.

 ### Hugo